UPDATE 3-Thailand starts stricter COVID-19 shutdown, but experts say not enough | Health

 But unlike last year, malls and restaurants have been allowed to operate with earlier closing times, fuelling concerns this could quickly lead to more infection clusters and prompting calls for the resignation of the country's health minister.
 Comparing the government's COVID-19 response to playing a game of Whac-A-Mole, Thira Woratanarat, a professor at Chulalongkorn University's Preventive and Social Medicine, warned "shutting places and activities one at a time would not be enough".

 People should prepare for more clusters especially in work places, food courts and public transportation, he cautioned in a post on Facebook.
-Thailand has managed to keep its caseload lower than many countries, but the latest outbreak has resulted in 57,508 infections and 148 deaths in just under 30 days.
-It reported 2,048 new cases on Monday, of which 901 were in Bangkok.
+Thailand has managed to keep its caseload lower than many countries, but is dealing with a new outbreak and on Monday reported 2,048 new cases, of which 901 were in Bangkok.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)